vordimous/zilla-docs/src/get-started/quickstart/rest.md

 # REST Quickstarts

-Get started using Zilla by deploying our Docker containers.
-Before proceeding, you need to run these quickstarts in an environment [with Docker Compose](https://docs.docker.com/compose/gettingstarted/)
+Get started using Zilla by deploying our Docker container.
+Before proceeding, you need to run these quickstarts in an environment [with Docker Compose](https://docs.docker.com/compose/gettingstarted/).

 ## REST on a Kafka event stream